ceph/ceph/doc/dev/msgr2.rst

 * The payload format and length is determined by the tag.

-* The signature portion is only present in a given stream after the authentication if signatures are enabled.
+* The signature portion is only present in a given stream if the authentication phase has completed (TAG_AUTH_DONE has been sent) and signatures are enabled.

 Authentication